gitbrew/simple-ducky/README.md

 Note 2: If you have prior installs (v1.1.0 or prior) issue this command:
  - rm -rf /usr/share/ducky

+## Updating
+To keep simple-ducky and all its modules updated:
+ - On Debian-based distros: run simple-ducky-update from the command prompt
+ - On Windows-based systems: run the included update.bat

 ## Change Log